 Porcelain Fused to Metal

 These crowns have a metal base with a porcelain covering.
 The porcelain portion of the crown can be matched to your natural teeth.
 The downside of this type of crown is that often surrounding teeth experience heavier wear and tear from the crown bumping and rubbing your existing teeth.
 Further, sometimes the metal can start to show through the porcelain and become visible at the gum line.
-These crowns can be an excellent choice when using it to support a bridge because of their strength.
+These crowns can be an excellent choice when using them to support a bridge because of their strength.
 This type of crown is also a great choice for back teeth where they will not be as visible.
-Compared to all-porcelain or all-ceramic crowns the porcelain fused to metal crowns is the next best option if you are looking for a natural-looking crown.
+Compared to all-ceramic crowns, the porcelain fused to metal crowns is the next best option if you are looking for a natural-looking crown.

 Often, stainless steel crowns are used on primary teeth in children.
 The crown is fitted to form around the existing tooth.
 When the primary tooth eventually falls out, the stainless crown will come out with the tooth naturally.
 These are typically used on children because they are extremely cost-effective and require only one dentist visit to fit the crown in place.

 Metal crowns are by far the most durable crowns available and are extremely resistant to wear and tear from chewing.
 These crowns can be made of gold or platinum or from base alloys (such as nickel).
-The biggest downside to metal crowns is that they are extremely obvious.
-For this reason, metal crowns are usually reserved for the back molars where durability is welcomed and the crown will not be visible.
+The biggest downside to metal crowns is that they are pronounced.
+For this reason, metal crowns are usually reserved for the back molars where durability is welcomed, and the crown will not be visible.

 All-resin crowns are typically more cost-effective than other crown materials.
 The downside to resin crowns, though, is that they can be extremely prone to chipping or cracking.
 Over time these crowns start to wear down and will begin to fracture.
 This is a less desirable crown material to the porcelain fused to metal option.